frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 Dinner bells had rung.
 Classes dismissed.
 The afternoon dissolved into evening.

 I’d been lounging on a doorway stoop.
 Waiting.
 Watching.
-When Brandeur finally emerged from the Masters' quarters, he headed straight towards the Rhetoric wing.
+When Brandeur finally emerged from the Masters’ quarters, he headed straight towards the Rhetoric wing.
 Towards Hemme’s office.
 His gait was sharp.
 Purposeful.
 His usual cautious shuffle replaced by something more urgent.

 Dinner must have ended.
 The other masters would be gathering in the lounge for their evening discussions.
 If they followed their usual routine.
 If enough of the right Masters were there.
 If the device I’d planted actually worked.